Numerical Algorithm for Nonlinear Delayed Differential Systems of $n$th Order: Results

+\begin{remark}{} Hypothesis (H2) is valid for example if the delay functions $\alpha_i$ are Lipschitz continuous on $[0,T^*]$, the functions $\phi_j, \phi'_j, \ldots, \phi_j^{(n)}$ are Lipschitz continuous on $[t^*,0]$ and the functions $f_j$ are continuous with respect to $t$ on $[0,T^*]$ and Lipschitz continuous with respect to the rest of the variables on $\mathbb{R}^{np} \times \mathbb{R}^{\omega p}$.
+More details and other types of sufficient conditions for existence of a unique solution can be found in publications \cite{kolmanovski}, Subchapters 3.2 and 3.3, or \cite{bellen}, Subchapter 2.2.. \end{remark}

-First we apply the method of steps.
-We substitute the initial function $\Phi(t)$ and its derivatives in all places where unknown functions with constant or time-dependent delays and derivatives of that functions appear.
-Then system \eqref{1} changes to a system of ordinary differential equations or differential equations with proportional delay, depending on whether system \eqref{1} contains terms with proportional delays or not.
-For example, if $\alpha_1 (t) = q_1 t$, $\alpha_2 (t) = t-\tau_2(t)$ and $\alpha_3 (t) = t-\tau_3$, $\alpha_4 (t) = t-\tau_4$ are constant delays, applying the method of steps transforms system \eqref{1} to system
+We start with the method of steps.
+We substitute the initial vector function $\Phi(t)$ and its derivatives in all places where the unknown functions with constant or time-dependent delays and derivatives of that functions take place.
+This turns the delayed system \eqref{1} into a system of ordinary differential equations or differential equations with proportional delays in case that the system \eqref{1} contains proportional delays.